Xi calls situation grave as China scrambles to contain virus

 China cut off trains, planes and other links to Wuhan on Wednesday, as well as public transportation within the city, and has steadily expanded a lockdown to 16 surrounding cities with a combined population of more than 50 million — greater than that of New York, London, Paris and Moscow combined.

-China’s most festive holiday, Lunar New Year, unfolded Saturday in the shadow of the worrying new virus.
-Authorities canceled a host of Lunar New Year events, and closed major tourist destinations and movie theaters.
+China’s biggest holiday, Lunar New Year, unfolded Saturday in the shadow of the virus.
+Authorities canceled a host of events, and closed major tourist destinations and movie theaters.

 Temples locked their doors, Beijing’s Forbidden City and Shanghai Disneyland closed, and people canceled restaurant reservations ahead of the holiday, normally a time of family reunions, sightseeing trips and other festivities in the country of 1.4 billion people.

-“We originally planned to go back to my wife’s hometown and bought train tickets to depart this afternoon,” said Li Mengbin, who was on a stroll by the moat of the closed Forbidden City.
+“We originally planned to go back to my wife’s hometown and bought train tickets to depart this afternoon,” said Li Mengbin, who was on a stroll near the closed Forbidden City.
 “We ended up canceling.
 But I’m still happy to celebrate the new year in Beijing, which I hadn’t for several years.”

-Temples and parks were decorated with red streamers, paper lanterns and booths, but some places started dismantling the decor after the cancellations.
+Temples and parks were decorated with red streamers, paper lanterns and booths, but some places started dismantling the decor.

-People in China wore masks to restaurants and grocery stores, where workers dispensed hand sanitizer to customers.
+People in China wore medical masks to public places like grocery stores, where workers dispensed hand sanitizer to customers.
 Some parts of the country had checkpoints for temperature readings and made masks mandatory.

-Of the 41 deaths, 39 have been in Hubei province, where Wuhan is the capital city, and one each in Hebei and Heilongjiang provinces.
+Of the 41 deaths, 39 have been in Hubei province, where Wuhan is the capital city.
 Most of the deaths have been older patients, though a 36-year-old man in Hubei died this week.

-Elsewhere, the Australian state of Victoria announced its first case Saturday, a man in his 50s who returned from China last week.
-The state of New South Wales confirmed three more cases later in the day.

-Malaysia said three people tested positive Friday, all relatives of a father and son from Wuhan who had been diagnosed with the virus earlier in neighboring Singapore.
-It said a fourth case was a traveler from Wuhan who tested positive Saturday and was unrelated to the other cases.
+French automaker PSA Group says it will evacuate its employees from Wuhan, quarantine them and then bring them to France.
+The Foreign Ministry said it was working on “eventual options” to evacuate French citizens from Wuhan “who want to leave.”
+It didn’t elaborate.

 The National Health Commission said it is bringing in medical teams to help handle the outbreak, a day after videos circulating online showed throngs of frantic people in masks lined up for examinations and complaints that family members had been turned away at hospitals that were at capacity.